Athletics at the 1928 Summer Olympics – Men's 100 metres

 The men's 100 metres sprint event at the 1928 Summer Olympics in Amsterdam, Netherlands, were held at the Olympic Stadium on Sunday, 29 July and Monday, 30 July.
 Eighty-one runners entered, though ultimately seventy-six runners from 32 nations competed.
 NOCs were limited to 4 competitors each.
 The event was won by Percy Williams of Canada, taking the nation's first men's 100 metres gold medal.
 Jack London of Great Britain took silver, marking the third consecutive Games that Great Britain had a medalist in the event.
 Georg Lammers won bronze, Germany's first medal in the event since 1896.
 For the first time in modern Olympic history, the United States won no medals in the event.

 Background

 This was the eighth time the event was held, having appeared at every Olympics since the first in 1896.
 None of the 1924 finalists competed (bronze medalist Arthur Porritt entered, but did not start).
-Notable entrants included Frank Wykoff, winner of the U.S. Olympic trials and by default one of the favorites in a field that was "considered to be wide-open"; Great Britain's Jack London, and Germany's Georg Lammers.
+Notable entrants included Frank Wykoff, winner of the U.S. Olympic trials and one of the favourites in a field that was considered to be wide-open; Great Britain's Jack London, and Germany's Georg Lammers.

 Cuba, Lithuania, and Romania were represented in the event for the first time.
 The United States was the only nation to have appeared at each of the first eight Olympic men's 100 metres events.